 What are Enzymes?

-An over simplified explanation of nutritional enzymes is that they are catalysts – proteins that speed up chemical reactions.
-That is they cause other reactions to occur in the body or they aid in certain metabolic processes.
+An oversimplified explanation of nutritional enzymes is that they are catalysts – proteins that speed up chemical reactions.
+That is, they cause other reactions to occur in the body, or they aid in certain metabolic processes.
 Enzymes play a vital role in everyday life.
-In fact, they regulate every single part of your body including all of your tissues, muscles, bones, organs and cells.
+In fact, they regulate every single part of your body, including all of your tissues, muscles, bones, organs, and cells.

-A very important concept to understand is that digestive enzymes formulas and systemic/metabolic, proteolytic enzymes formulas are not always the same thing even though they may share many of the same enzymes.
+A fundamental concept to understand is that digestive enzymes formulas and systemic/metabolic, proteolytic enzymes formulas are not always the same thing even though they may share many of the same enzymes.
 For instance, when you take a digestive enzyme formula with your meal, the enzymes work on speeding up the breakdown of the food in your stomach.
 I like to think of them as little pac-men quickly going around and breaking down food.
 On the other hand, when you take a proteolytic enzyme formula between meals, the enzymes do not get stuck working in your stomach or wrapped up with your food and passed out through the colon.
 Instead, they quickly enter your bloodstream.
 Once in the bloodstream, they help optimize your blood, plus they make their way to all of the tissues throughout your body, where they assist with intelligent, adaptive healing.

 Let’s discuss the different types of enzyme groups and what they do in the body.